Coming Home & Re-Entry Placards

 Safety & Assistance Post-Return

-Check out the Center for Disease Control for information on staying safe in your home, including how to clean your home and stop mold, protect yourself from carbon monoxide poisoning, keep drinking water and food safe and prevent electrical injuries.
+Check out the Center for Disease Control for information on staying safe in your home, including how to clean your home and stop mold, prevent carbon monoxide poisoning, electrical injuries, and water and food safety.

 Frequently Asked Questions

 Q : Who is eligible for re-entry placards?

 A : Any business or agency that provides critical services to government and public agencies, businesses essential to the recovery of the City, and essential retail employees.

 A : Placards are broken into tiers: Tier 1, Tier 2, and Tier 3.

 Q : What is a Tier 1 placard?
 (Response Support)